Asumi Nakada: Career

 In April 2003, she performed her first voice acting role in the Japanese anime series Mermaid Melody Pichi Pichi Pitch as the heroine Lucia Nanami.
 On August 14, 2005, she was a guest at the Sixth Manga Fair (漫畫博覽會) in Taiwan.
 There, she performed a theme song of Mermaid Melody Pichi Pichi Pitch, "Legend of Mermaid".

+On October 10, 2005, Nakada was transferred to Switch 58, a subdivision of Five Eight that focuses on acting.
 She also provides the voice of Yusura in the anime series Himawari!, broadcast from April 2006.